Approved by Council: November 12, 2020

 Vacancies in any other elected office shall be filled (or left unfilled) by the Executive Committee until such time as the vacancy can be filled by regular election procedures.

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
-If the proposed amendment originates within the Division, it must be approved by the Council before further action can be taken.
+Proposal of an Amendment to these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
+However initiated, revisions or amendments must be reviewed by the APS Governance Committee and approved by the Council before further action can be taken.
 Following Council approval, the Secretary-Treasurer shall distribute by mail and/or electronically, copies of the proposed Amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
 Not later than twelve weeks after said Regular Meeting the Secretary-Treasurer shall again distribute copies of the proposed Amendment, accompanied by ballot forms.
 Adoption of the Amendment shall require a two-thirds vote by those voting.

 Join a Unit